Learn How To:

 - PPD Settlement

-What Caused my Hearing Loss?
-Is it Job Related?
+What Caused My Hearing Loss?
+Is it Job-Related?

 At least some of the hearing loss must be caused by your job(s) to become an L&I claim.
 Over a lifetime noise related hearing loss comes from multiple sources and at various times.
-For legal purposes the answer to the following question decides if your hearing loss is job related:
+For legal purposes, the answer to the following question decides if your hearing loss is job-related:

-“Doctor, on a more probable than not basis, is some or all of the hearing loss, the result of occupational exposure (did it happen on the job)?”
+“Doctor, on a more probable than not basis, is some or all of the hearing loss the result of occupational exposure (did it happen on the job)?”

-The doctor’s answer to this question decides if your hearing loss is job related.
+The doctor’s answer to this question decides if your hearing loss is job-related.

-What Kind of Hearing Loss do You Have?
+What Kind of Hearing Loss Do You Have?
 It Is Important Because the Type of Hearing Loss Determines:

-- How long you have to file a claim and
+- How long you have to file a claim, and

 - Whether hearing aids will work